IConji

 iConji is a free pictographic communication system based on an open, visual vocabulary of characters with built-in translations for most major languages.

 In May 2010 iConji Messenger was released with support for Apple iOS (iPhone, iPad, iPod) and most web browsers.
 Messenger enables point-to-point communication in a manner similar to SMS.

 In December 2010, iConji Social was released as a web application only, with support for Facebook and Twitter as a broadcast medium.
 The application iConji Social supported delivery of iConji-enhanced messages via email.

 iConji debuted with 1183 unique characters, known as the lexiConji (vocabulary), culled from base words used in common daily communications, word frequency lists, often-used mathematical and logical symbols, punctuation symbols, and the flags of all nations.
 The process of assembling a message from iConji characters is called iConjisation (see screenshot at right).

 Since most characters represent an entire word or concept, rather than a single letter or character, iConji has the potential to be a more efficient communication system than SMS.
 The usual jumble of text and confusing abbreviations can often be replaced by a short string of colorful icons that convey the identical meaning.

 With the iConji Messenger and iConji Social apps, characters are displayed at a resolution of 32 x 32 pixels, using color PNGs with transparency to round the corners.
 As all iConji characters are developed first as vector graphics, this allows essentially infinite scalability, whether for producing new online or smartphone apps, or full-size posters for printed graphic applications such as signs or electronic displays.

 Thus, future iConji applications, from in-house or outside developers, may incorporate larger or smaller versions of the characters using the freely available iConji API.

 In December 2012, further development of iConji was brought to a close.
+As of 2026, the app is unavailable.